Board of Directors

 Laurel Lemarié, Vice-President

 Monthly Board Meetings

-The RSFCSD Board of Directors meets monthly on the second Monday of each month at 1:30 p.m..
-The meeting is held in the Board Room at the offices of the Santa Fe Irrigation District, 5920 Linea Del Cielo, Rancho Santa Fe, CA 92067.
+The RSFCSD Board of Directors meets monthly on the second Monday of each month at 1:30 p.m.
+The meeting is held at the Santa Fe Irrigation District Board Room, 5920 Linea Del Cielo, Rancho Santa Fe, CA 92067.
 The meetings are open to the public and everyone is invited to attend.